jackcooperdev/portablemc_npm/README.md

 **LOG_LOCATION** : Path to logs location<br>
 **MAIN_DIR** : Path where minecraft will be installed<br>

-All values have defaults however the package will error if portablemc is not found.
-In this case manual declaration may be needed.
+All values have defaults; however, the package will error if portablemc is not found.
+In this case, manual declaration may be needed.

 ``` js
 portablemc.config({